Access News

 Autumn 2023 Storm Damage

-A series of huge storms hit the Highlands last Autumn causing significant damage to local communities as well as paths and bridges.
+A series of huge storms hit the Highlands in the autumn of 2023 causing significant damage to local communities as well as paths and bridges.
 Below is a summary of what we know, but there is likely to be damage to bridges and paths in remote places of which we have no knowledge.
-Should you come across any issues on your TGOC24 crossing please let the Coordinators know.

 Cowal Way – Glenbranter